Miezhiko/Amadeus/README.md

 ====

  - Do not block her
- - Only will work with server administrator permissions
+ - Only will work with server administrator permissions [WIP]

 ## License